Stochastic Maximum Principle with Default: Introduction

+For more on stochastic control for jump processes, see e.g. Cohen and Elliott \cite{CohenElliott} Chapter 21.
+Note that in Cohen and Elliott \cite{CohenElliott}, the control cannot affect the diffusion coefficient function.
+In the present paper, this is possible.

-In this work, we mostly focus on the book of Aksamit and Jeanblanc \cite{aj}.
-It is organised as follows: \begin{itemize} \item In Section 2 we give some preliminaries about enlargement progressive of filtration. \item Then in Section 3 we prove existence and uniqueness of solutions of systems with default. \item In Section 4 we study the stochastic maximum principle and we derive sufficient and necessary conditions for optimality.
-Moreover, we prove existence and uniqueness of BSDEs with a single jump. \item Finally, we apply our results to solve logarithmic utility maximisation problem for a defaultable wealth. \end{itemize}
+This work is organised as follows: \begin{itemize} \item In Section 2 we give some preliminaries. \item In Section 3 we study the stochastic maximum principle and we derive sufficient and necessary conditions for optimality. \item Finally, we apply our results to solve logarithmic utility maximisation problem for a defaultable cash flow. \end{itemize}